UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/pollution_datasets/air_pollution_pm25_no2/Understanding_air_pollution_pm25_no2.md

 NO2 and PM2.5 geospatial surface data were created at a national scale using two existing surfaces:

 1) The UK government, Department for Environment, Food & Rural Affairs **(DEFRA)** has modelled background **annual-average air pollution concentrations** since 2001 (1 x 1km resolution).
 These surfaces approximate **changes in air pollution over time** and provide exposure estimates between the UK Automatic Urban and Rural Network (AURN).
 These are typically 10 to 100s kms apart and with higher numbers in urban areas.
-2) **High spatial resolution** annual average pollutant surfaces at 25x25m resolution produced by [Wang et al. (2022)](https://www.sciencedirect.com/science/article/pii/S130910422200188X).
+2) **High spatial resolution** annual average pollutant surfaces at 25x25m resolution produced by [Wang et al., (2022)](https://www.sciencedirect.com/science/article/pii/S130910422200188X).
 Unlike the DEFRA surfaces, these surfaces do not capture the temporal change in exposures.
 However, they do capture variability within and between streets.

 **High spatial-temporal resolution environmental exposure surfaces were created** across the UK, using the spatial granularity of Wang’s NO2 and PM2.5 exposure surface and temporal regularity of the DEFRA background concentration maps.